-- Variation from the Silver Age of comics: Superboy's sneezes were so powerful that he had to travel to a dead universe to actually let them loose, or they'd demolish galaxies.
-Keep in mind, the current Superboy in the DCU is an insane version of this one who isn't affected by kryptonite.
+Variation from the Silver Age: Superboy's sneezes were so powerful that he had to travel to a dead universe to actually let them loose, or they'd demolish galaxies.
+Keep in mind, the current Superboy in The DCU is an insane version of this one who isn't affected by kryptonite.